jrhorner1/rhce8_lab/README.md

 ### Quick Start

 Clone this repo, install the software listed under Host Requirements below, and run `vagrant up`.
 Once the machines are up you can ssh to node0: `vagrant ssh node0` and switch to the ansible user: `sudo su - ansible`.
 The synced folder is located at `/synced`.
+When you are finished with the environment or if its time for a fresh start, run `ansible-playbook decommision.yaml` to unregister your RHEL8 hosts (if applicable) and tear down the lab.

 ### Host Requirements